shmulik-willinger/behavioral_cloning/writeup.md

 The images captured in the car simulator are very large comparing to dataset images for other common networks.
 Each image contains 76,800 pixels (80X320X3) after cropping, and when the dataset contains 70K images we need a huge memory for network training.
 I used Generator to pull pieces of the data and process it on the fly only when the model need it.

-The cons of using the generator is that errors are being hidden inside the thread, and if the inside code is failing for any exception such as loading the images, cropping ect., the file output will be 'StopIteration' with no more information.
+The disadvantage of using the generator is that errors are being hidden inside the thread, and if the inside code (generator function) is failing for any exception such as loading the images, cropping ect., the file output will be 'StopIteration' with no more information.

-**Comments**
+**Remarks**

 When running the simulator to drive autonomously, it's running the model.prediction() function that gets the current image from the center camera.
 In order to get the right prediction it's necessary to process the image the same steps as we ran on the training set, including cropping and color changing.
 Missing this step will lead to strage predictions in the simulator.